-One of our main goals in the Department of Medical Engineering at Caltech is to build a better society for current and future generations through education and research in translational medicine.
+One of our main goals in the Cherng Department of Medical Engineering is to build a better society for current and future generations through education and research in translational medicine.
 Our students and postdoctoral researchers receive Caltech’s unique top-notch education and training, preparing them to serve as technological leaders around the world as they utilize their skills to develop critically needed medical devices and systems.
 Our research results will enable the medical community to provide more accurate and effective disease diagnoses, improve treatments and management, and produce cures.

 Additionally, through the engineering and manufacturing of translational medical instruments and technologies, we will not only improve disease diagnosis and treatment, but also create new economic engines to help financially power our society in the coming years.
 Our goal is ambitious but very realistic, and we have already started.

 If you are passionate about getting involved in shaping the future of the Cherng Department of Medical Engineering--and ultimately the future of our society--please contact Dr. Yu-Chong Tai of Medical Engineering.
 It is through generous support of graduate fellowships, named professorships, equipment procurement, and lab innovations, that we will be able to strengthen and expand our existing leadership in translational medicine research and education.

 Anna L. Rosen Professor of Electrical Engineering and Mechanical Engineering; Andrew and Peggy Cherng Medical Engineering Leadership Chair; Executive Officer for Medical Engineering